-Longest sunsets happen around the solstice | EarthSky.org
+Longest sunsets happen around the solstice

 Meanwhile, at an equinox, the sun rises due east and sets due west.
 That means – on the day of an equinox – the setting sun hits the horizon at its steepest possible angle.

-The sunset duration varies by latitude, but let’s just consider one latitude, 40 degrees north, the latitude of Denver or Philadelphia in the United States, or Beijing in China.
+The sunset duration varies by latitude.
+But let’s just consider one latitude – 40 degrees north – the latitude of Denver or Philadelphia in the United States, Sardinia in the Mediterranean, or Beijing in China.

 At that latitude, on the day of a solstice, the sun sets in about 3 1/4 minutes.

-On the other hand, at 40 degrees north latitude, the equinox sun sets in roughly 2 3/4 minutes.
+That’s half a minute longer than the sunset at the same latitude on the day of an equinox.
+The equinox sun at 40 degrees north latitude sets in roughly 2 3/4 minutes.

 At more northerly temperate latitudes, the sunset duration is greater; and at latitudes closer to the equator, the sunset duration is less.
 Near the Arctic Circle (65 degrees north latitude), the duration of a solstice sunset lasts about 15 minutes.
 At the equator (0 degrees latitude), the solstice sun takes a little over 2 1/4 minutes to set.